Watch"Fareed Zakaria GPS," Sundays at 10 a.m. and 1 p.m. ET on CNN

 By Fareed Zakaria

-Editor’s note: Dan L. Burk is Chancellor’s Professor of Law at University of California, Irvine.
+Editor’s note: Leon Aron is resident scholar and director of Russian Studies at the American Enterprise Institute.
 The views expressed are his own.

 By Fareed Zakaria